KovachVL/mini-dos-site/README.md

 ```

 To run the program you need Linux and using python3 main.py you will be prompted to enter the site you want to attack.
+You can also change the range, let’s say it’s not 2 times to attack, but 5